Spirited Survivor and Inspiring Performer:

 Don't be deceived by her youthful exuberance!
 Wambui Bahati is a vibrant presence with over five decades of acclaimed experience in professional theater and public speaking.
 Her journey spans multiple cities throughout the United States, Canada, and Australia.

-She began her formal theatrical studies at the New York University School of the Arts (The School was later renamed the Tisch School of the Arts.) and made her professional theatrical debut in Godspell at Ford's Theater in Washington, D.C.
-She went on to perform in the Broadway productions of Godspell and Jesus Christ Superstar.
+Wambui studied at New York University School of the Arts (now known as Tisch School of the Arts); she began her illustrious career with a bang as an original cast member of Godspell at Ford's Theater in Washington, D.C. and soon graced the Broadway stage in Godspell and Jesus Christ Superstar.

 Wambui's rich repertoire includes leading roles in regional and touring productions like The Wiz, The Magic Show, Joseph Papp's rock adaptation of Two Gentlemen of Verona, Nunsense, and Crowns.
 Her powerful performances continue to captivate audiences, while her range and versatility demonstrate her theatrical prowess.

 In a brave exploration of pressing societal issues, she crafted two internationally acclaimed shows, Balancing Act and I Am Domestic Violence, which she wrote, produced, and starred in.
 Both performances offer entertainment and insightful exploration of mental health and domestic violence.

 Her unique talent extends to custom shows and presentations that she designs to resonate with specific themes or audiences.
 Renowned organizations like the National Organization for Women, Habitat for Humanity, and the Jimmy Carter Center have commissioned her work.

 Honors bestowed upon Wambui include the Woman of Achievement Award from the Greensboro Commission on Women, the Belle Ringer Image Award from Bennett College, the Lionel Aldridge Award (a national honor

 recognizing individuals who provide extraordinary service and courage on behalf